This is a condensed guide to creating and managing your Amazon Sponsored Products Campaigns.

 - You allocate a daily spend budget per campaign.
 So if you have several products in the same campaign, it might be that some keywords for one SKU end up using up all your daily budget, leaving nothing for other products to be advertised.
 By splitting your products into individual campaigns you can easily adjust your daily budget spends on a per product basis and be in maximum control of your spending.

-- Take the best search terms from the Manual Campaign and move them to each of 2 Ad Groups
+- Take the best search terms from the Broad ad group and move them to each Phrase and Exact Ad Groups

-Note: When moving a search term from the manual campaign to the HP manual campaign, make sure to mark it as “Negative Exact” in the manual campaign.
+Note: When moving a search term from the broad ad group to the Exact and Phrase ad groups, make sure to mark it as “Negative Exact” in the Broad ad group.
 This will optimise your campaign performance and budget.
-If you’re moving a keyword from the Manual campaign Exact or Phrase ad group then make sure to pause it or lower the bid to 0.05 after you’ve moved it to the HP campaign.

 - After a few weeks look to see if a keyword is performing significantly better or worse in any of the Ad Groups.